lucascdz/eLatim-vallex/README.md

 # eLatim-vallex
-A shiny app for browsing syntatical data patterns (under construction)
+A shiny app for browsing through a latin sentence database using valency data as selectors.